wiggly/wordle/shared/domain/README.md

 # Domain

-Domain interfaces and implementations that do not depend on particular infrastructure implementation details such as;
+Domain interfaces and implementations that do __NOT__ depend on particular infrastructure implementation details such as;

 * Where our data is stored
 * How the input is being presented to the running process